Aliz1/Website/README.md

 # Website
-#This is a personal website where i learn HTML by making a biography of myself.
+#This is a personal website where i learn HTML by making a portfolio for myself.